OpenMined/PySyft/docs/source/guides/data-scientist/00-connect-to-domain.rst

 * If your account was created by the Domain Owners within your organization, you could ask them to securely ``share`` the credentials with you.
-If you do not have a domain owner, you can ``create`` one locally following the tutorials starting here: `data-owner/00-deploy-domain <../data-owner/00-deploy-domain.html>`_.
+If you do not have a domain owner, you can ``create`` one locally following the tutorials starting here: `Deploy your own Domain Server <../data-owner/00-deploy-domain.html>`_.

 * You can also signup or create an account on a Domain node if you have access to the ``URL`` to the Domain.
   To ``register`` yourself to the Domain, you need to run the following code: